JSarko27/MEng-ComputerVisionInAVs-Project/README.md

 ## **Building OpenCV with CUDA support**

-I personally had issues while using the vcpkg option to install OpenCV with CUDA support.
-A link to a useful step by step video to install OpenCV with CUDA support is provided below.
+A useful step by step video to install OpenCV with CUDA support is provided below should issues arise during installation.

 **Note: When creating a python environment, ensure the same environment is used throughout the project.**